 If you want to run an android app automation test using Appium on a physical Android device such as a phone or pad, you need to first enable USB debugging mode in your physical Android device and then connect it with your PC using a data line.
 Below are steps about how to do that.

-Step 1: Enable Developer Options.
+1. Step-1: Enable Developer Options.

-- Click Settings icon in main screen.
+- Click the Settings icon on the android OS main screen.

-Step 2: Enable USB Debugging Mode
+2. Step-2: Enable USB Debugging Mode.

-- Type on ” Developer options ” menu item in Settings menu list.
+- Type on the ” Developer options ” menu item in the Settings menu list.

-- It will prompt you to ask whether ” Allow USB debugging ” or not, click OK button.
+- It will prompt you to ask whether ” Allow USB debugging ” or not, click the OK button.

 - Open dos window.

-- If you can not see any device, maybe it is because of connection issue or you do not enable USB debugging mode correctly.
-The most possible reason is that you do not install your android device USB driver correctly in your PC.
-Click here to download Samsung device USB driver,
+- If you can not see any device, maybe it is because of a connection issue or you do not enable USB debugging mode correctly.
+The most possible reason is that you do not install your android device’s USB driver correctly on your PC.
+Below are some general android device’s USB driver provider links.

-- Browse to the google USB driver saved directory.
-Commonly you can find the driver in your android sdk installation directory like
+- Browse to the Google USB driver saved directory.
+Commonly you can find the driver in your android SDK installation directory like

-Now you can run native android app automation test in your physical android device using Appium and selenium webdriver, we will introduce that in later articles.
+Now you can run a native android app automation test in your physical android device using Appium and selenium webdriver, we will introduce that in later articles.